 We recommend the following very different though equally wonderful hotels: Hotel Oderberger, Hotel am Steinplatz, and Hotel Tiergarten.
-You can search for other hotels and accommodations using our Booking.com search box, below.
+You can search for other hotels and accommodations using our Booking.com map, below, showing best deals on top hotels in Berlin.
 By booking your stay using Booking.com, we receive a small commission and you pay no more than if you would have booked directly … which helps us keep the lights on here in our offices, so thank you in advance for your support.

 More Ultimate City Guides by HITravelTales.com

 Read our other “What to do in …” city guides to help you plan your next holiday to great cities around the world.